Forecasters heighten risk of storms and twisters in South

 "It can be more difficult to reach people at night," Bunting said.
 "Just make sure you know how to the get the warnings if it's in the middle of the night."

+Rain could help cool the atmosphere and block the heat that fuels severe storms.
+But that could also exacerbate flooding in the region, where rivers are already running very high, Prichett said.
+Up to two inches (5 centimeters) of rain is expected in northern Alabama.

+"So it's a very delicate balance — we don't need the rain, but we're hoping that maybe the atmosphere will stay more rain-cooled throughout the day and help mitigate the severe weather threat," he said.

-President Donald Trump planned a Friday visit to Lee County, Alabama, where Sunday's tornado wreaked its worst havoc, killing 23 people.
+President Donald Trump planned a Friday visit to Lee County, Alabama, where a tornado outbreak across the Southeast last Sunday wreaked its worst havoc, killing 23 people.
+It was the deadliest to hit the U.S. since May 2013, when an EF5 twister killed 24 people in the Oklahoma City suburb of Moore.

+The National Weather Service has confirmed at least 38 tornadoes touched down in Alabama, Georgia, Florida, and South Carolina as punishing storms crossed the region Sunday.

+Martin reported from Atlanta.
+Associated Press Writer Russ Bynum in Savannah, Georgia, contributed.